Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

-\begin{definition} Recall that two complete sets of Whitney discs $\mW_1$, $\mW_2$ are \emph{$H_2$-equivalent} if after a proper isotopy, for all $i,\ w^1_i, w^2_i$ have the same boundary germ and represent the same class in $H_2(E, \partial E; \partial w^1_i)$.
+\begin{definition} Recall that two complete sets of Whitney discs $\mW_1$, $\mW_2$ are \emph{$H_2$-equivalent} if after an isotopy, for all $i,\ w^1_i, w^2_i$ have the same boundary germ and represent the same class in $H_2(E, \partial E; \partial w^1_i)$.
 They are \emph{strongly $H_2$-equivalent} if they have the same boundary germs to start with. \end{definition}

-\begin{corollary} If $(\mF, \mW)$ satisfies the immersed arc condition, both $\mF, \mW$ are untwisted and $\mF', \mW'$ are untwisted and respectively $H_2$-equivalent to $\mF$ and $\mW$, then $I(\mF,\mW)=I(\mF', \mW')$.\end{corollary}
+\begin{corollary} If $(\mF, \mW)$ satisfies the immersed arc condition, both $\mF, \mW$ are untwisted and $\mF', \mW'$ are untwisted and respectively $H_2$-equivalent to $\mF$ and $\mW$, then $\I(\mF,\mW)=\I(\mF', \mW')$.\end{corollary}

 \begin{proof} If they are strongly $H_2$ equivalent, then this is an immediate consequence of Lemma \ref{parity}.
 Now suppose that $\mW'$ is $H_2$-equivalent to $\mW$.
 Then $\mW$ is properly isotopic to $\mW''$ which is strongly $H_2$-equivalent to $\mW'$.
-We conclude that $I(\mF,\mW)=I(\mF, \mW'')=I(\mF,\mW')$, where the second equality follows from Lemma \ref{parity} and the first follows from Proposition \ref{hsf independence}.
-In a similar manner we conclude $I(\mF,\mW')=I(\mF', \mW')$. \end{proof}
+We conclude that $\I(\mF,\mW)=\I(\mF, \mW'')=\I(\mF,\mW')$, where the second equality follows from Lemma \ref{parity} and the first follows from Proposition \ref{hsf independence}.
+In a similar manner we conclude $\I(\mF,\mW')=\I(\mF', \mW')$. \end{proof}

-\begin{definition} Recall that a \emph{boundary compression} is the operation of compressing a properly embedded surface $S$ in the manifold with boundary $M$ along a framed half disc $H$ which has one boundary component on $S$ and the other on $M$.
+\begin{definition} Recall from 3-manifold theory that a \emph{boundary compression} is the operation of compressing a properly embedded surface $S$ in the manifold with boundary $M$ along a framed half disc $H$ which has one boundary component on $S$ and the other on $M$.
 For example, see Figure \ref{fig:braiding3}.
 Let $w$ be an untwisted Whitney disc whose boundary germ lies to the $+$-side of $G\cup R$.
 A surface $w'$ obtained by $\partial$-compressing $w$ into the $+$ side of $G\cup R\setminus N(G\cap R)$ is called a \emph{$\partial_+$-compression}.
 In a similar manner we define \emph{$\partial_-$-compression}.\end{definition}

 \begin{remark} Note that if $\mW'=\{w_1', \cdots, w_n'\}$ is obtained from the untwisted $\mW=\{w_1,\cdots, w_n\}$ by a sequence of $\partial_+$-compressions, then the $w_i'$'s need not be connected, embedded or pairwise disjoint.
 Nevertheless, we can extend the definition of $\hat I$ to pairs of the form $(\mF, \mW')$.\end{remark}